 Dental crowns are tooth-shaped caps designed to completely cover a tooth to the gum line.
-When a tooth becomes fractured, decayed, or worn down with age, porcelain dental crowns can strengthen and stabilize the tooth.
+When a tooth becomes fractured, decayed, or worn down, porcelain dental crowns can strengthen and stabilize the tooth.
 They can also be used to cosmetically enhance individual teeth.
-The high-quality porcelain crowns we provide at our Montreal, Quebec, practice are virtually indistinguishable from your surrounding teeth.
+The high-quality porcelain crowns we provide at our Montreal, QC, practice are virtually indistinguishable from your surrounding teeth.
 Durable and stain-resistant with a lifelike sheen, they look and feel completely natural.
-To learn more, please contact us today.

 Porcelain crowns serve many purposes.
 They can be used as a cosmetic dentistry solution to cover worn or discolored teeth, or as a reconstructive dentistry treatment to strengthen teeth following treatment for trauma or decay.
 They can also be used in conjunction with a dental bridge to fill in gaps left by missing teeth.

-If you are missing a tooth, a crown can be used in conjunction with a dental implant to completely replace the tooth.
+If you are missing a tooth, a dental crown can be combined with a dental implant to completely replace the tooth.
 By design, an implant-supported crown is nearly identical to a traditional crown.
 The difference is that an implant-supported crown is attached to a dental implant rather than a natural tooth.
 This is beneficial for a couple of reasons.
-First, an implant-supported crown does not require the removal of natural tooth enamel.
-Therefore, all healthy tooth structure is left intact, reducing the risk for problems later on.
-Secondly, dental implants replace missing teeth roots and stimulate the jaw in the same way.
-For this reason, a dental implant and crown is often recommended over a traditional dental bridge for single tooth replacement.

 In addition to restoring health and function, porcelain crowns offer an aesthetically pleasing outcome.